FlussoBV/typescript-best-practices/README.md

 }
 ```

-### 👎 Anti-Pattern Example: This can make the function difficult to read, understand, and maintain.
+### 👎 Anti-Pattern Example: This can make the function difficult to read, understand, test and maintain.

 ```typescript
 function processOrder(order: Order) {